 He thought about that for a few seconds and then he simply said, “You’re right.”

-So, I wrote them all an email that made it sound as though I had a therapist telling me to ask them to do this.
+So, I wrote them all an email that made it sound as though I had a therapist telling me to ask them to do this, and as though I was trying to hide that fact.
 And guess what — they actually did what I asked.
 I had to trick them into doing it, but they did.
 That recorded conversation was a gold mine of information, too.